 plus ARY Digital, B4U Movies,

 Existing Netflix subscribers can use their account details to log in and watch through their TV, while new customers can choose to add a subscription to their Virgin Media account.

 We look at how the Tivo box adds a whole new dimension to the service here.

 The wonder of Tivo doesn't end there.
-For customers interested in getting a multiroom subscription, opting for another Tivo box over the V HD box means being able to stream content from one box to the other.
+For customers interested in getting a multiroom subscription, having multiple Tivos means being able to stream content from one box to another.

 There's more on Virgin's multiroom service here.